avinash2302res07/Python-Data-Science-library-Tutorial/README.md

 # Python-Data-Science-library
 Welcome to the Python Data Science Library!
-This repository contains tutorials on essential Python libraries for data science, including numpy, pandas, matplotlib, seaborn, scikit-learn, and pytorch etc. The Detail notes and example help to learn :
+This repository contains tutorials on essential Python and its libraries for data science, including numpy, pandas, matplotlib, seaborn, scikit-learn, and pytorch etc. The Detail notes and example help to learn :
 * Data Manipulation: Tools for cleaning and transforming data.
 * Statistical Analysis: Functions for statistical tests and analyses.
 * Visualization: Plotting and visualization tools.